ozontech/oMockman/CONTRIBUTING.md

 ## Reporting bugs

 Open an issue with the browser and version, what you did, what you expected and what happened.
-For security problems follow [SECURITY.md](SECURITY.md) instead.
+For security problems, [report them privately](https://github.com/ozontech/oMockman/security/advisories/new) instead of opening an issue.